 My girlfriend is the one who gave this to me and she was treated with the Gardasil shot, doctor knowing she already had HPV....This has stirred up a lot of confusion in me.

 If you have already had visible warts, the next most important issue is preventing transmission to other partners!
 The safest way to prevent transmission is to avoid sexual contact around the areas with warts.
-Using latex barriers (condoms and dental dams) can reduce the risk of transmitting infection, but doesn't eliminate it entirely because HPV can be present on parts of skin not covered by a condom or dental dam.
+Using barrier methods (condoms and dental dams) can reduce the risk of transmitting infection, but doesn't eliminate it entirely because HPV can be present on parts of skin not covered by a condom or dental dam.
 You and your partner will have to come to an agreement about what kind of risk you are comfortable with.
 HPV can be dangerous, but often goes away on its own without causing any damage.
-Again, compliments to you for your concern about your own health and your partner's.
+Again, compliments to you for your concern about your own health and the health of your partner.